restsql/restsql-test/README.txt

 Execution: The tests are executed using the Ant build file (restsql-test/build.xml).
 Executing the default target, all, will run everything, but you can also run test-api (Java API) or test-service (HTTP API) to run one or either half.
 If the service is not running in the default location, http://localhost:8080/restsql/, then the System Property, org.restsql.baseUri, must be set.
 For example:

     ant -Dorg.restsql.baseUri=http://somehost:8080/restsql-0.7/ test-service-http

+The trailing forward slash in the base URI is required.

 By default, the tests will use the restsql properties file src/resources/properties/restsql-mysql.properties.
 If you are using PostgreSQL, you must explicitly instruct the test harness to use the postgresql properties.
 Set the System property org.restsql.properties as follows at ant execution: